-Contributory pensions are in many cases a combination of deferred income and government transfer.
+As indicated in Lustig and Higgins (2018), contributory pensions are in many cases a combination of deferred income and government transfer.
 Given that at present the CEQ methodology does not include a way to estimate which portion of a contributory pension is deferred income and which is a government transfer (or a tax, if the individual receives less than what he or she should have received given his/her contributions), the CEQ Assessments produce results for both "extreme" assumptions: contributory pensions as pure deferred income (in which contributions are a form of mandatory savings) and as pure government transfer (in which contributions are treated as any other direct tax).
-Panels A and B in Figure 3 show that the patterns of inequality decline are similar whether one looks at the scenario in which contributory pensions are considered deferred income (and, thus, part of market income) or with pensions as transfers.
-In Argentina, Armenia, Russia, and Uruguay, the redistributive effect is considerably larger when contributory pensions are treated as a transfer.
+Panels A and B in figure 3 show that the patterns of inequality decline are similar whether one looks at the scenario in which contributory pensions are considered deferred income (and, thus, part of market income) or with pensions as transfers.
+In Argentina, Armenia, Brazil, Russia, and Uruguay, the redistributive effect is considerably larger when contributory pensions are treated as a transfer.
 These are countries with higher coverage and an older population.
-In Chile, Costa Rica, Ecuador, Iran, and Jordan, the effect is larger but very slightly.
-Interestingly, in Bolivia, Brazil, Colombia, Dominican Republic, El Salvador, Honduras, Mexico, Nicaragua, and Tunisia, the redistributive effect is smaller when contributory pensions are considered a government transfer versus deferred income.
+In Chile, Costa Rica, Ecuador, Jordan and Venezuela, the effect is larger but very slightly.
+Interestingly, in Bolivia, Colombia, El Salvador, Honduras, Mexico, Nicaragua, and Tunisia, the redistributive effect is smaller when contributory pensions are considered a government transfer versus deferred income.